rdbishop19/vendomatic/README.md

 ## Vend-O-Matic
-Beverage vending machine that being tested via HTTP before being placed into a production environment (believed to be the lobby of a Goodyear Tire franchise).
+Beverage vending machine being tested via HTTP before being placed into a production environment (believed to be the lobby of a Goodyear Tire franchise).

 ## Pre-Requisites
-This program is built utilizing Python and Flask, so make sure to install this using:
+This program is built utilizing Python and Flask.

+To install Flask via the terminal run:

 ```sudo pip install flask```